 William Smith.

-All the organizations have a pinch of politics going on but if that becomes a dominant factor, employers must take corrective action.
-Employees involve themselves in office politics for gaining more power, respect, status, and money.
+All organizations have some politics, but employers must take corrective action if that becomes a dominant factor.
+Employees involve themselves in office politics to gain more power, respect, status,

 Sample warning letter